khalidmoussaid/1337-Filler/README.md

 # Filler
-This my player in project Filler of 42 corsus as 1337 khouribga compus.
+This my player in project Filler of 42 cursus as 1337 khouribga campus.
-I will Explaine My algo Soon ;)
+I will Explain My algo Soon ;)